kallaway/100-days-of-code/log.md

 **Today's Progress**: Today also going through some codechef problems.

-**Thoughts** This time I am solving competitive coding problems in Python, and feels like its less time consuming to write code in it.
+**Thoughts**: This time I am solving competitive coding problems in Python, and feels like its less time consuming to write code in it.

 **Link(s) to work**
 1. [Smart Strategy - Codechef_Problem](https://www.codechef.com/problems/SMRSTR)